pcockwell/blog/_posts/2016-01-01-reviewing-the-past-year.md

 Thanks for reading!
 The last thing I learned about doing this for the first time this year is that I much prefer setting goals instead of choosing a New Years resolution.
-Goals feel like I'm improving and working towards something better, whereas a resolution very often feels like I'm trying to main some status quo or that I'm depriving myself of something that I generally enjoy doing.
+Goals feel like I'm improving and working towards something better, whereas a resolution very often feels like I'm trying to maintain some status quo or that I'm depriving myself of something that I generally enjoy doing.
 What are your goals/resolutions for 2016?
 Do you have any big plans to go along with it?
 I would love to hear from you in the comments.